-Thinking to launch your online store but not sure whether you need to choose Shopify or WooCommerce?
-Everyone is struggling to choose between these two platforms when you are going to start your first eCommerce store.
+Thinking to launch your e-commerce store but not sure whether you need to choose Shopify or WooCommerce?
+Everyone is struggling to choose between these two platforms when you are going to start your first e-commerce store.
 Of course, it’s all due to their popularity.
 Both platforms have advantages that make it more difficult to choose between Shopify Vs Woocommerce.
 You must choose the one that fits your business needs.
 Choosing the right platform is also crucial for your success.
-In this article, we will compare and contrast both platforms that help you make your final decision.
+In this article, we will compare and contrast both platforms that help you making your final decision.

 Overview: Shopify vs WooCommerce

 Before digging into each platform, we will discuss what makes these two e-commerce platforms stand out.

 Shopify is a hosted platform that makes it easy for the user to create an e-commerce store, accept payments and manage your account from this platform.
 The user does not need to worry about web hosting, caching, and other technical aspects.
 But the user is limited to make the pre-defined changes that this platform allows.

 On the other hand, WooCommerce is an e-commerce plugin that is built for WordPress.
 With WooCommerce, you can leverage the powerful CMS (content management system) to run your e-commerce store.
 It is an open-source platform that means the user can customize everything and build custom extensions.